 In addition to the mandatory courses as specified in the MET program, the student must take at least two cohesive electives from the approved list of MET electives.

-Mechanical Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+Mechanical Engineering Technology is accredited by the Engineering Technology Accreditation Commission (ETAC of ABET), http://www.abet.org.

 Typical Mechanical Engineering Technology AAS program

 Students who expect to transfer to the junior year of the Bachelor of Science in Engineering Technology (B.S.E.T.) program should have successfully completed most of the following courses or equivalent in their first two years of study.